Release overview

 • Lists key release dates and deadlines.

-• Updates are provided on upcoming key dates and/or features.
+• Updates are provided on upcoming key dates and/or features as needed.

 4. Productboard

-• Productboard - One calendar overview of what releases + features are coming up.
+• Productboard - A milestone overview of what releases + features are coming up.

 Plugin Release Processes